le17i/ParseJS/README.md

 # ParseJS
-A library JS to format number and date.
+A library JS to format numbers and dates.